 “Volunteering and community engagement provides me the opportunity to give back to a town that has given so much to me and my family over the years.
 As a small business owner in a town you grew up in, you are able to connect with your membership on a much deeper level.
 Some of our members I have known since I was 5 years old!
-Seeing them at the club is like hanging out in our neighborhood again.”
+Seeing them at our fitness club is like hanging out in our neighborhood again.”

 When talking about their mission as owners, Leslie feels passionately about the success of others.
 She states that there is a lot of joy that comes with helping people feel better both mentally and physically.

 In addition to his vision for the club, Dan also views his role as a young leader in the community.
 Dan’s effort to make a difference in Rutland County has led him to be a member of the Rutland Young Professionals where he volunteers on the Employer Relations/Community Outreach committee.
 He also represents RYP as ex officio on the REDC board.
 There he serves on the joint marketing committee and nominating committee.
-Through these committees, he has joined the steering and creative committee for the progressive Rutland Marketing Initiative.
+Through these committees, he has joined the steering and creative committee for the progressive Rutland Marketing Initiatives, Real Rutland Campaign.
 VS&F also supports many of the nonprofits in the community, most recently recognized for their efforts with the Mentor Connector and Boys & Girls Club of Rutland County.

 At the end of the day, Dan goes home to the driving force behind all that he does; his family.
 His wife & business partner leslie, his sons Sawyer (5) and Mason (3) run into his arms each evening when he gets home, reminding him of why he works so hard.
 Dan believes the journey to find how much we can grow and positively impact others’ lives should be fun and full of great memories.